ALeonard9/nano4/README.md

 # Submission for nanodegree project 4 - Conference Organization App

 ## Description
 This product uses the Google App Engine to create a robust, exhaustive API for the Conference application provided by Udacity.
 In order to use this application, you will need to sign up for an account, then create a project.
 The remainin instructions are below.

+## Design choices
+In implementing the sessions, I chose to replicate much of what was used for the conferences API.
+Like most Kinds in App engine, we needed the ability to create and retrieve sessions.
+Unique to this Kind would be the association with Conference.
+In SQL terms it is a parent table.
+Datatable calls it an ancestor.
+The important thing is it is a 1 to many relationship.
+Speaker was more or less just another field for a Session.
+Returning sessions for a speaker is a simple query.

 ## Products
 - [App Engine][1]